 “Don’t worry about me, I’m fine” is all Fern can say to concerned friends.
 Offered a church bed when it’s freezing outside: “No, thanks.
 I’m going to be good …” That’s what she tells herself.
 Trying to rely on anyone is scary when you’ve already lost so much.

-Yet, out on the road, really alone for the first time, a sudden instinct takes her to Arizona, to Bob Wells’ welcoming group, and her new friend, Linda May.
+Yet, out on the road, a lonely nomad for the first time, a sudden instinct takes her to Arizona, to Bob Wells’ welcoming group, and her new friend, Linda May.

 We watch Fern, as people share their stories of hardship.
 She wants to join in, hungry for contact, but she holds back.
 Bob says: “I think you’ve come to the right place.
 Real community, a Tribe, makes all the difference.”
-Can she let it?
+Can she let it, in Nomadland?

 Not now.
 As soon as Fern makes a connection, there’s a quick “Bye.”
 Loss makes you scared of opening up.
 You tell yourself: “I don’t need anything,” even when you do.
 Linda May and Swankie, help.
 Dave (David Strathairn) too, but he’s scarier.